 Prepare for a career in journalism education.
 Receive practical experience writing headlines and editing copy for print and online news media.
 Learn advanced reporting techniques such as how to get difficult-to-obtain information from government and private sources.

 Learn how to use freedom of information laws and mine online public records databases to discover facts about the institutions, public figures and other entities that affect our daily lives.

 Learn advanced writing, editing and publishing practices used to create book-length manuscripts and other forms of literary nonfiction for newspapers, magazines and web-based publications.

 Participate in the Archer City Writers Workshop and Mayborn Literary Nonfiction Conference.

 Study how to use public relations tools to meet the needs of for-profit and non-profit organizations.
 Investigate the role of public opinion and examine how the social constructions of ethnicity and gender are involved in the production, distribution and consumption of the mass media in the United States.

 Create comprehensive integrated communications plans that includes advertising, direct response, public relations and promotions, with an emphasis on using new technologies.
 Design production schedules, advertising and marketing promotions.

 Professional internship opportunities provide practical experience in the areas of advertising, news-editorial, photojournalism and public relations through an arranged internship under the instruction and supervision of a professor and a designated professional in the field.

-UNT is located in the fourth largest media market in the country, which provides access to numerous outstanding internship opportunities.
+UNT is located in the fifth largest media market in the country, which provides access to numerous outstanding internship opportunities.
 You can gain experience at advertising and public relations agencies throughout the Dallas/Fort Worth region.